WE ARE PROFESSIONAL CHECK VALVE MANUFACTURER!

 Material and Construction

-The internal structure, such as flapper design, hinge quality, and spring type, also affects sealing performance and longevity, especially in systems with frequent cycling.
+The internal structure (flapper design, hinge quality, spring type) also affects sealing performance and longevity.

 Correct Valve Sizing